marsianjohncarter/marsianjohncarter/README.md

 <br>

 <p align="center">
   Hey!
 I am John Carter, and I <em>love</em> to code.
 Recently I have been working on a project called <strong>Daily Video</strong>, primarily for my protfolio.
 It is a simple site where people can upload videos and then veiw them.
-It is built on a Flask backend and a js frontend.
+It is going to be built on a Flask backend and a js frontend.
 </p>

 <p align="center">